romainsacchi/carculator/paper.md

 relatively quickly.

 Therefore, performing complex analyses becomes relatively easy.
-In this example, an error propagation analysis between a bio-ethanol-powered vehicle and a battery electric vehicle in 2040 in terms of Ozone Depletion Potential (ODP) is performed over 1,000 iterations.
+In this example, an error propagation analysis between a diesel-powered vehicle, bio-ethanol-powered vehicle and a battery electric vehicle in 2040 in terms of Ozone Depletion Potential (ODP) is performed over 1,000 iterations.
 In addition, an electricity mix for the battery charge based solely on hydro-power is specified, along with a lithium iron phosphate (LFP) battery type, manufactured in Norway.